raphael-susewind/india-religion-politics/ROADMAP.md

 * Match 2014 booth IDs to Census 2001 and Census 2011 village / ward IDs
 * Merge with the whole administrative hierarchy up to district level
 * If copyright permits, match in MOSPI data as well as village-level Census data and/or PCAs on higher administrative units
+* Add namematched BPL data (which is tied in with admin boundaries)